Flight Price Tracker Websites: How They Work and How They Save You Money Flight Price Tracker Websites: How They Work and How They Save You Money

 Hopper flight price tracker screenshot with "watch this trip" option

 Going is a unique flight price tracker that monitors flights from your home airport.
-Furthermore, it recommends other nearby airports or hubs that you may be interested in including in your search.
+Furthermore, it recommends other nearby airports or hubs you may be interested in including in your search.
 Instead of choosing destinations and then receiving emails for those, you will get notified of all deals from any of your selected airports.

 Going flight price tracker screenshot shows airports being monitored for deals